High-Speed, Reliable Internet for the Future

 3. The Future Needs Fiber

 Our world is filled with connected devices.
-This network is known as the Internet of Things (IoT) and includes smart home features like security systems, smart TVs, and even appliances or garage doors.
+This network is known as the Internet of Things (IoT) and includes smart home features like security systems, smart TVs, and even appliances.
 As the IoT expands, the connection required to sustain it must also grow.

-As new technologies become more widespread, faster internet speeds will be required in order to seamlessly deliver those experiences.
-With the ability to handle large packets of data at high-speeds and without interruption, the future is fiber.
+As new technologies become more widespread and the IoT expands, more bandwidth and faster speeds will be required in order to seamlessly deliver those experiences.
+With the ability to grow alongside our increasing demands, the future is fiber.

 Why Fiber-Optic Internet?